SpocWiki/_public/schema.org/predicate/Relations/has/has_instructor.md

 - [ #has/_instructor :: Person ] or
 - [ has_instructor :: Person ]

-A person assigned to instruct or provide instructional assistance for the &lt;a class="localLink" href="/CourseInstance"&gt;CourseInstance&lt;/a&gt;.
+A person assigned to instruct or provide instructional assistance for the [[CourseInstance]].

 Relation describes that:
 [ #has_/domain  :: CourseInstance ]